GrinonBarrett/Taksidos/Lore Notes.md

 * Lord of the Haze

 A hive-mind which has acended to the point of being an eldritch god.
 It consumes planets with its haze, feeding the armies of its mutated servants whose form is hand shaped into one of its "ideal forms".
 It does not ditectly interact with others, instead allowing its servants the opportunity to overcome each would through their haze and portals.

+### Fzugah
+Epithets:
+* The all consuming flame
+* Cleansor of forgotton worlds
+* Eater of minds
+* Consumer of the light
+* Burning one
+* The light of a million shadows
+* The hope of destruction
+* Demand of rebirth
+* Bane of the old
+* The one who thirsts of wisdom
+* Drinker of knowledge
+* The elder sun

+A brilliant ball of fire made sentient, it was once the sun of the only galaxy.
+When the other gods were birthed, splitting existence into countless planes and expanding the universe an a near nstantaneous flash, it become spiteful of the new order of things.
+Upon realizing there was an infinite existence beyond itself, it hungered to know all it could about this new paradigm.
+He cares little for the stability or welfare of anything else, but is no fool as to the fragility of the planes and will not personally appear where it could cause further damage.

 ### Blancocha
 Epithets: